Posts

 Image

 Abhinav was a smart boy.
 He was in senior kindergarten .
-He loved to learn in school.
+He loves to learn in school.
 One day, the teacher taught road rules .
-She showed the traffic signal .
+She had shown him the traffic signal .
 She talked about wearing a helmet.
 She told them to walk on the left side.
 Abhinav listened carefully.
 After school, his father came.
 Father made Abhinav wear a helmet.
-Abhinav said, “My teacher taught me this!”
+Abhinav was excited and said, “My teacher taught me this!”
 They started driving home.
-Suddenly, Abhinav asked, “Papa, why are we on the right side?”
-Father said, “It is faster this way.”
-Abhinav was confused.
-He kept quiet.
-At the signal, the light was red.
-Father stopped for a moment.
-Then he drove forward again.
-Abhinav said, “Papa, the signal is red.
+Suddenly Abhinav asked, “Papa, why are we on the right side?”
+Father said, “We can go faster this way.”
+Abhinav was confused, but he kept quiet.
+At the signal, the light turned red.
+Father stopped for a moment, then he drove forward again, though the signal was still red.
+Abhinav said, “Papa, the signal is still red.
 We must wait for green.”
 Father said, “No cars are coming.
 It is okay.”
 Abhinav still felt worried.
-At the next road, people crossed anywhere.
+At the next road, people crossed randomly from every side.
 There was no zebra crossing .
-Abhinav asked, “Papa, why do people cross anywhere?
-My teacher told us to use a zebra crossing.”
-Father said, “People forget the rules.”
-Abhinav became sad...
+Abhinav asked, “Papa, why are people crossing everywhere? ...

 Guha, Godavari and Ganga - A myth, a king, and an epic.